Franz Berghammer

 Franz Berghammer (November 20, 1913 – July 7, 1944) was an Austrian field handball player who competed in the 1936 Summer Olympics.
-He was part of the Austrian field handball team, which won the silver medal.
-He played one match.
+He was part of the Austria field handball team that won the silver medal in handball at the Olympics.
+He played two matches during the tournament, scoring five goals.

 He was killed in action during World War II.
+He had gone missing between 24th and 30th June 1944 near Babruysk, in what is now Belorussia.